-This Healthy Chicken and Rice Casserole combines brown rice with broccoli and chicken- no canned soup in sight!
-Instead, use yogurt for a lighter yet still wonderfully creamy chicken broccoli rice casserole!
-Best of all, this recipe uses just 10 ingredients, one pan, and practically just minutes of hands-on prep!
+This Healthy Chicken and Rice Casserole combines brown rice with broccoli and chicken, no canned soup in sight.
+Best of all, this recipe uses just 10 ingredients and one pan.

 Table of contents